RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Sortname** _(files only)_

 This entry makes it possible to change the sorting of a game without having to change its name.
 For instance it can be used to sort _Mille Miglia_ as _1000 Miglia_ or _The Punisher_ as _Punisher, The_.
 Note that the _Jump to..._ quick selector on the game options menu will base its index on the first character of the sortname if it exists for a game, which could be slightly confusing in some instances when quick jumping in the gamelist.
+The _sortname_ entry also affects custom collections, although for these it's possible to override the value as described below.

+**Custom collections sortname** _(only visible when editing a game from within a custom collection)_

+This entry works exactly like _sortname_ but will only affect the sorting for custom collections, meaning the normal system gamelists and the automatic collections (_All games, Favorites_ and _Last played_) will not be affected by this value.
+If there is both a _sortname_ and a _custom collections sortname_ defined, the latter will take precedence.
+This also means that the _Jump to..._ quick selector will use the custom collections sortname for its letter index even if there is a different value defined for the regular sortname field.
+Note that _custom collections sortname_ is completely optional and is only intended for overriding the regular _sortname_ field.
+Also note that it will affect all custom collections where the game is present; it's not possible to set a different value per collection.

 **Description**